tsmx/weather-tools/README.md

 Calculates the wind chill temperature in degrees Celsius.

-**Remark:**
-Note that wind chill calculation is only feasible for low temperatures <= 10 degrees Celsius and a minimum wind speed > 4.8 km/h.
+**Note:** Wind chill calculation is only feasible for low temperatures <= 10 degrees Celsius and a minimum wind speed > 4.8 km/h.

 Returns:
 - `NaN` if `temp` is greater than 10.0 degress Celsius